Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Introduction

-In the present paper, we focus on the study of the asymptotics of the global fluctuations of the measures \ref{S1PDef}.
-Our main tools are certain novel two-level analogues of the discrete loop equations from \cite{BGG}.
-Loop equations (also known as Schwinger-Dyson equations) have proved to be a very efficient tool in the study of global fluctuations of discrete and continuous log-gases, see \cite{JL, BoGu, S, BoGu2, KS} and references therein.
-In the dicrete setup they are known as Nekrasov's equations (see \cite{BGG, DK1}).
+In this paper, we focus on the study of the asymptotics of the global fluctuations of the measures in \eqref{S1PDef}.
+Our main tools are certain novel two-level analogues of the discrete loop equations from \cite{BGG} that we have discovered.
+Loop equations (also known as Schwinger-Dyson equations) have proved to be a very efficient tool in the study of global fluctuations of discrete and continuous log-gases, see \cite{JL, BoGu, S, BoGu2, KS} and the references therein.
+In the discrete setup they are known as Nekrasov's equations (see \cite{BGG, DK1}).
 These are functional equations for certain observables of the log-gases \eqref{eq:distr1} that are related to the Stieltjes transforms of the empirical measure and their cumulants.
-Since their introduction loop equations have become a powerful tool for studying not only global fluctuations but also {\em local universality} for random matrices \cite{BEY, BFG}.
+Since their introduction loop equations have become a powerful tool for studying not only global fluctuations but also establishing {\em local} and {\em edge universality} for continuous and discrete $\beta$ ensembles \cite{BEY, BFG, GH}.

-In the two-level setting our loop equations can be thought of as functional equations that relate the Stieltjes transforms of the empirical measures on the two levels and their cumulants, and we can be used to extract meaningful probabilistic information for various systems.
+A priori there was no evidence that multi-level loop equations even exist, and one of the main contributions of this paper is the construction of these objects.
+Currently, we are only able to do this for two levels but our hope is that we can construct such equations for arbitrary number of levels.
+In the two-level setting our loop equations can be thought of as functional equations that relate the Stieltjes transforms of the empirical measures on the two levels and their cumulants, and can be used to extract meaningful probabilistic information for various systems.
 To demonstrate their potential we use our discrete loop equations to study the global fluctuations of the measures in (\ref{S1PDef}) for a large class of weights, establishing Gaussian fluctuations.
 In a different direction, through a diffuse limit of the equations we obtain two-level analogues of the loop equations in \cite{BoGu}, which to our knowledge are novel and are of separate interest.
+An important feature of our approach is that both in the discrete and continuous level the multi-level loop equations we derive hold for arbitrary $\beta$ and analytic potential functions.